 Why I Recommended It

 Clare is primarily focused on improving its sustainability goal.
-Their product manufacturing system recycles water and reduces waste on every stage.
+Their product manufacturing system recycles water and reduces waste at every stage.
 Their supplies are all made from recyclable materials, and packaging products are made with 100 percent recycled paperboard.
 The final reason is that the US Green Building Council passed the paint for being LEED-complaint for green buildings.
 Need I say more?

 Backdrop is another company that likes to make life easy for its clients.